-- 43 Paragraph AusCF1 is amended as follows:

-- AusCF1 AusCF entities are:
+- 43 Paragraph AusCF1 is amended as follows: - AusCF1 AusCF entities are:

-- (a) not-for-profit entities; and

-- (b) for profit entities that are not applying the Conceptual Framework for Financial Reporting (as identified in AASB 1048 Interpretation of Standards).
+(b) for profit entities that are not applying the Conceptual Framework for Financial Reporting (as identified in AASB 1048 Interpretation of Standards).

 For AusCF entities, the term 'reporting entity' is defined in AASB 1057 Application of Australian Accounting Standards and Statement of Accounting Concepts SAC 1 Definition of the Reporting Entity also applies.
 For profit eEntities applying the Conceptual Framework for Financial Reporting are set out in paragraph Aus1.1 of the Conceptual Framework.